by helping the people

 Food Forest and

-parks, there are now vast agricultural areas in East Africa, which are virtually free of larger wildlife populations and prevent the migration of wild animals and thus genetic exchange.
+outside the parks, there are now vast agricultural areas in East Africa, which are virtually free of larger wildlife populations and prevent the migration of wild animals and thus genetic

 Our work explores the question of whether and how it could be possible to re-network the once-connected wildlife areas through corridors and recreate interconnected habitats.